 Research Scientist Requirements: Skills, Knowledge, and Abilities for Career Success

-- A Bachelor’s degree in Engineering or Biology and 2 years of relevant experience
+- Bachelor’s degree in Engineering or Biology and 2 years of relevant experience

-- A Master’s degree in Engineering, Biology or a related field and 3 years of relevant experience
+- Master’s degree in Engineering, Biology or a related field and 3 years of relevant experience

-- A Doctoral degree and a minimum of 5 years of relevant experience
+- Doctoral degree and a minimum of 5 years of relevant experience

 - M.S./M.A./BS, etc., and 2 years of relevant experience per degree level or 3 years of relevant experience for Master’s degree level applicants with a minimum of 3 years of significant professional achievement, and/or progressive development of administrative/management skills